ThiagoKS-7/ThiagoKS-7/README.md

 - 👋 Hi, I’m @ThiagoKS-7
 - 👀 I’m interested in Machine Learning, Python, Javascript, Node.js, TDD with JS, Selenium Python and much more.
 - 🌱 I’m currently learning Javascript, Machine Learning with Python and Web Scraping with Selenium Python
-- 💞️ I’m looking to collaborate on these areas, if you think i have something that can help you
+- 💞️ I’m looking to collaborate on these areas, so if you think i can help you in some way, you are more than welcome to contact me!
 - 📫 How to reach me: send an email to thiagokasper101@gmail.com

 <!---